seannyD/Expericraft/README.md

 Current features:

--  New coloured blocks (Red, Green, Blue, Orange)
+-  New coloured blocks (Red, Green, Blue, Orange, Cyan, Yellow, Black, Pink, White, Brown)
 -  Other players can't see which blocks their partners are carrying (invisible blocks are carried and when placed are replaced immediately with "Ground" blocks).
 -  Logging of block placement and deletion to local file.
 -  Set experimental mode on.

-### /experiment
+### /experiment [off]

-Sets weather to clear, time to noon, mode to survival, difficulty to peaceful and kills all mobs within a radius.
+Has the following effects

+-  Weather to clear
+-  Time to noon
+-  Mode to survival
+-  Difficulty to peaceful
+-  Kills all mobs within a radius
+-  Sets hardness very high for oak fences and gates, grass and dirt.

+"/experiment off" will turn off the experimental settings.

 ### /logblocks [filename]